 I have also authored 6 comprehensive books on the topic of relationships.
 I will discuss this a bit more toward the end of this article.

 So I guess you could say that I have seen a lot.
 I have been around the block more than just a few times.
 I have corresponded with, coached, counseled, advised and motivated many millions of individuals seeking help with their relationship woes.

 On any given day, over 25,000 visitors will seek my advice on all matters of love and relationships and about half of my audience will return seeking more answers to the challenges they face.

-In developing these three websites, I have sought to provide more than a simple template to follow.
+In developing my Program, I have sought to provide more than a simple template to follow.
 After all, when it comes to relationships, nothing is simple.

 I strive to look at relationships in a holistic manner.